Unitary description of the black hole by prime numbers: Unitary prime describtion of AdS geometry

-The Farey diagram of the near horizon geometry is a construction of multi-boundary connection between microstates.
-The Multi-boundary can be obtained by evaluating the Euclidean CFT path integral on a cut Riemann surface \cite{PP5}.
+The Farey diagram of theAdS geometry is a construction of multi-boundary connection between microstates.
+The Multi-boundary can be obtained by evaluating the Euclidean CFT path integral on a cut Riemann surface \cite {PP5}.
 The connection between the circles in the Farey diagram, represent the encoding of information.
-The number of connected components of $\mathcal{F}_{N}$ is constructed as follows
+The number of connected components of $\mathcal{ F}_{N}$ is constructed as follows

 where $p$ is a prime and $q$ is a positive integer.
 When $N$ is not a prime power, the number of connected components is infinite.
 We are interested by the solution where $N=p^{q}$.
 This indicates that the convergence to the large $N$ limit is fast.
 The exponential degeneracy of the field theory vacuum states, indicated by the number